 Today, “customer first” is a standard topic on all meeting agendas and is further fully integrated into JYSK’s new visual identity.
 Alongside this, the country managers in the first cascade and the store managers in the second cascade played an important role as they communicated the story and acted as an important link in cascading choices from top floor to store floor.

-In a large and complex global organisation like JYSK, a key enabler for linking together the different strategic levels in an integrated cascade has been the ability to focus.
-This focus has contributed to creating a common language across the organisation and resulted in new fruitful conversations about customers at all levels and across countries, creating an even stronger global brand and organisation.
+Overall, in a large and complex global organisation such as JYSK, a key enabler for linking together the different strategic levels in an integrated cascade has been the ability to focus.
+“Customer first” has contributed to creating a common language across the organisation and resulted in new fruitful conversations about customers at all levels and across countries, creating an even stronger global brand and organisation.

 Making real strategic choices